eunicebjm/song-streaming-datawarehouse/README.md

-# Sparkify Data Warehouse and ETL Pipeline
+# Building a Data Warehouse and ETL Pipeline for a Music Steaming App

 Creates tables in a Postgres database to enable optimized queries for analyses of a song plays for a music streaming app.